Gareth Ainsworth: Wycombe Wanderers

-On 20 November 2009 Ainsworth joined League One club Wycombe Wanderers on a month-long loan.
-He went on to sign an eighteen-month contract with Wycombe in February 2010.
+On 20 November 2009, Ainsworth joined League One club Wycombe Wanderers on a month-long loan.
+He went on to sign an 18-month contract with Wycombe in February 2010.
 He scored his first goal for the club in a 2–2 draw with Exeter City on 20 March 2010.
-However the club were relegated at the end of the season.
+However, the club were relegated at the end of the season.

 The club achieved promotion out of League Two at the first attempt in 2010–11, after finishing in the third automatic promotion spot, a single point ahead of Shrewsbury Town.
 Ainsworth scored eleven goals in 46 appearances, and captained Wycombe to the 3–1 victory over Southend United that ensured the club promotion on 7 May 2011.
-Later that month Ainsworth signed a new one-year contract with the club.
+Later that month, Ainsworth signed a new one-year contract with the club.
 For his performances he was named on the PFA League Two Team of the Year.
-However the "Chairboys" were relegated straight back down in 2011–12, with Ainsworth scoring twice in 32 games.
+However, the "Chairboys" were relegated straight back down in 2011–12, with Ainsworth scoring twice in 32 games.

-He retired from professional football on 27 April 2013, after playing his final game against his former club, Port Vale at Adams Park, although he agreed to sign a two-year contract to remain as Wycombe manager.
+Ainsworth retired from professional football on 27 April 2013, after playing his final game against his former club, Port Vale, at Adams Park.
+However, he agreed to sign a two-year contract to remain as Wycombe manager.
 On 30 August 2016, Ainsworth came on as a substitute in the EFL Trophy against Northampton Town, and provided an assist for Garry Thompson in a 3–0 victory.
 Ainsworth later combined managerial duties at Wycombe with playing for Woodley United.